themikejr/software-blog-tools/_posts/2019-03-09-linux-entropy-rng.markdown

 subtitle: "Or 'How I learned to stop worrying and use /dev/urandom'"
 layout: post
 categories: ["How Things Work"]
+description: "Random number generation is important in cryptography.
+Application developers: make sure you are using a randomness source that provides the needed level of performance."
 comments: true
 ---